STUDENTS WHO STUDY ART

 Center for Arts-Inspired Learning

 The Center for Arts-Inspired Learning ignites creativity, success, and learning through the arts.
-Over the past 60 years, it has served around 7 million children in 18 different counties in arts education.
-Programs include dance, theater, music, digital arts, visual arts, and professional development.
-Students are also equipped with creative thinking and problem-solving skills.
+Over the past 60 years, it has served around 7 million children in 18 different counties in arts education, including dance, theater, music, digital arts, visual arts, and professional development.

 $50,000 Grant